 Katherine Hayhoe, Why you should talk about climate change right now, Gizmodo, October 13, 2021.

 Funny 1-minute Video on talking about climate change.

 Tell them why you care about the climate crisis and ask them to put solving climate change above everything else.
 It’s time for our Representatives to become climate heroes, to overcome all obstacles and partisanship and pass transformative climate solutions policy immediately, and by January 2021 at the latest

-- For 1 or 2 travelers, nonstop economy flights beat driving an average car
+- For 1 or 2 travelers, nonstop economy flights beat driving an average car.

-Two carbon offset choices:
+Two good carbon offset choices:

 Here are three useful resources on ways to lessen your climate impact and continue to explore:

 The Ocean Foundation: How to reduce your carbon footprint when you travel